-MicroStat is Eyenovia's fixed combination formulation of phenylephrine-tropicamide for mydriasis, designed to be a novel approach for the estimated 80 million office-based comprehensive and diabetic eye exams performed every year in the United States.
-Eyenovia has completed its Phase III trials for MicroStat and announced positive results from these studies, known as MIST-1 and MIST-2.
-With the primary objectives of its Phase III program for MicroStat met, Eyenovia plans to submit a new drug application, or NDA, to the FDA in 2020 for marketing approval in the United States.
+MicroStat (or Mydcombi[TM]) is our fixed combination formulation of phenylephrine-tropicamide for mydriasis, designed to be a novel approach for the estimated 80 million office-based comprehensive eye exams performed every year in the United States.
+We have completed two Phase III trials for MicroStat and announced positive results from these studies, known as MIST-1 and MIST-2.
+In March 2021, the FDA accepted our NDA for MydCombi with an expected PDUFA date of October 28, 2021.